GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 to another, to help combat fraud and distinguish bots from humans.

 {% Aside %}
-**How does the Event Attribution Reporting API compare to third-party cookies?**
+**How does the Attribution Reporting API compare to third-party cookies?**

 * It's **purpose-built** to measure conversions, unlike cookies.
 This in turn can enable browsers to apply more enhanced privacy protections.